 If you’re looking for an awesome day at the beach, Playa Paraiso is your best pick.

 There are plenty of beach chairs and umbrellas to use, all you need to do is purchase something from the beachside restaurant and bar, or if you’re on a budget you can perch up under a coconut palm for free.

 Must Read → 9 Awesome Things To Do In Bacalar

-The next location to check off your list of things to do in Tulum is the Archeological Zone of Tulum featuring amazing temple ruins enriched with Mayan history.
+The next location to check off your list is the Archeological Zone of Tulum featuring amazing temple ruins enriched with Mayan history.